Prag8855/aab/frontend/content/newsletter/_february-2026.md

 ### What else is new?

 When I write a new guide, I also rewrite everything around it.
-I have revamped my [*Abmeldung* guide](/guides/abmeldung) for brevity and clarity.
+I have revamped my [*Abmeldung*](/guides/abmeldung) and [address change](/guides/address-change) guides for brevity and clarity.
 I added a few glossary entries, rewritten a dozen sections, and improved the paths between related guides.

 ## Up next: labour law